fbpx

 How significant is the avalanche danger?

-Although there is always an avalanche danger in the mountains, in backcountry skiing, the most important rule is to respect nature and adapt to its conditions.
-That’s why we work only with expert and professional guides who constantly analyse the snowpack to make decisions that ensure the safety of our guests.
-Your safety is our top priority.
+While you can’t avoid avalanche danger in mountainous terrain, the key rule in backcountry skiing is to respect nature and adapt to its conditions.
+That’s why we choose our guides carefully.
+They are professionally trained to analyze the snowpack to make informed decisions, prioritizing the safety of our guests.
+Your safety is always our top priority.

 What avalanche safety gear does Viking Heliskiing provide?